Can I Buy a Car After Bankruptcy?

 Here are your options if you need to buy a car or other vehicle soon after bankruptcy.

-If you've recently completed a bankruptcy, you might be wondering if you can buy a car.
+If you've recently completed bankruptcy, you might wonder if you can buy a car on credit.
 In most cases, the answer is yes.
-If the debts you've discharged in your bankruptcy case have freed up enough income to pay in cash or make a loan payment, you might be in luck.
-Car loan lenders are often willing to let you finance a car after bankruptcy, however, you should expect to pay high-interest rates if you're taking out the car loan shortly after receiving a bankruptcy discharge.
+If the debts you've discharged in your bankruptcy case have freed up enough income to make a loan payment, you might be in luck.
+Car loan lenders will often finance a car after bankruptcy.
+However, you should expect to pay high interest rates if you take out the car loan shortly after receiving a bankruptcy discharge.

 Learn more about life after Chapter 7 and after Chapter 13 bankruptcy.